equilibr/emexpr/README.md

 ### Expression parser

-The parser is implemented as a table-driven, non-recursive, Pratt parser, with support for prefix, infix & postfix operators with controllable precedence.
+The parser is implemented as a table-driven, non-recursive, Pratt parser, with support for prefix, infix & postfix operators with controllable precedence and a single token look-behind.

 Being a table-driven parser the parsed language grammar can be easily modified, if needed, without the need to even understand how the code works.
 For example, changing the precedence of operators is a simple operation of changing the corresponding integers in the table.
 This also allows for storing the language tables in ROM memory, or another memory bank, if needed, to conserve RAM or speed-up execution using simultaneous memory bank access.